jeevy222/js10359-nyu.edu/README.md

 How are we monitoring the performance of our service?
 Do we get alerts whenever critical components fail or their performance degrades?

-Summary
-In short, preparation and being organized during the interview are the keys to be successful in system design interviews.
-The steps mentioned above should guide you to remain on track and cover all the different aspects while designing a system.